In this blog post I’ll be answering a question that many new ostomates have: when should I change my appliance?

-This is quite normal and it helps to get a good seal around your stoma.
+This is quite normal, and it helps to get a good seal around your stoma.
 However, if you notice more bulging than normal, it could indicate that you’ve got a leak or have reached the end of your wafer’s wear time.

 On some brands of appliances, especially the Hollister New Image wafers with tape borders, it’s quite easy to see this bulge.
-It’s not as easy to spot when you’re wearing a more rigid wafers, so this may not work for everyone.
+It’s not as easy to spot when you’re wearing a more rigid wafer, so this may not work for everyone.

 Anecdotally, this seems to be something that many ostomates with dogs can vouch for.
 But apparently, if your dog is paying too much attention to your bag (sniffing it a lot), it could mean that something is up.